 Skilled Nursing Care - Help from a nurse with wound care, therapy, or taking your medicine.
-You can get skilled nursing care in a hospital, nursing home, or in your wn home with home health care.
+You can get skilled nursing care in a hospital, nursing home or in your home.

 Skills Training - A program to help you function socially.
 It helps you manage money.
 It also helps you eat right and teaches you how to cook.